 Find out why Benedict Koh, Enterprise Singapore’s Regional Director, São Paulo, thinks that Brazil is a market that Singapore tech companies have to consider right away, and what advice he has for companies looking to get a foot in the door.

-Brazil ranks tenth in the world for crude oil production and third in Latin America for natural gas reserves11.
+Brazil ranks seventh in the world for crude oil production and first in Latin America for natural gas reserves5.

 In its 2018-2022 Business and Management Plan, state-linked petroleum giant Petrobras estimated US$74.6 billion (S$100.7 billion) worth of upcoming investments, 81% of which is earmarked for exploration and production.